GenerateApps/GT-Addons/README.md

 # GenerateAddons
-Addons for GenerateTerminal & snippets!
+Addons for our apps & snippets!